michi1129/qmk_firmware/keyboards/mint60/keymaps/rocustom/readme.md

-# The default keymap for Mint60
+# The custom keymap for Mint60